Lee Jun-ho: Solo music career

 In July 2016, Lee released his fourth Japanese EP, DSMN.
-The album became Lee's first release to top both Oricon and Tower Records' daily albums charts.
-It also peaked at number two on Oricon's weekly albums chart.
-Furthermore, the pre-released single "DSMN" gained popularity on Japan's ringtone platform.
-Lee also held a special fan event titled Whispering Summer with Junho ~Acoustic Talk Night~ on August 22.
-His fourth Japanese tour, titled Hyper, culminated with two performances at the Yoyogi National Gymnasium on August 24–25.
-Lee was commended for producing the concert including the setlist, opening video, costume concept and stage sound and lighting.
-On December 3 and 4, Lee orchestrated a special encore concert titled Last Hyper Night at the Nippon Budokan, with 20,000 fans in attendance.
-This event was accompanied by a live viewing experience throughout Japan.
+The EP became Lee's first release to top both Oricon and Tower Records' daily albums charts, and peaked at number two on Oricon's weekly albums chart.
+The pre-release single "DSMN" also gained popularity on a Japanese ringtone platform.
+Lee held a special fan event, Whispering Summer with Junho ~Acoustic Talk Night~, on August 22.
+His fourth Japanese tour, Hyper, concluded with two performances at the Yoyogi National Gymnasium on August 24 and 25.
+Lee was responsible for the concert's overall production, including the setlist, opening video, costume concept, stage sound and lighting.
+On December 3 and 4, Lee held the special encore concerts Last Hyper Night at the Nippon Budokan, with 20,000 fans in attendance.
+The concerts were also broadcast live at theaters across Japan.

-In July 2017, Lee released his fifth Japanese EP, 2017 S/S. It peaked at number two on Oricon's weekly albums chart, being recognized by Tower Records as the second best-selling Japanese release of 2017 by a Korean artist.
-From July through August, he embarked on his fifth Japanese tour, 2017 S/S.
+In July 2017, Lee released his fifth Japanese EP, 2017 S/S, which peaked at number two on Oricon's weekly albums chart.
+Tower Records ranked it as the second best-selling Japanese release of 2017 by a Korean artist.
+From July to August, Lee held his fifth Japanese tour, 2017 S/S.

-In September 2017, Lee released his first Korean EP titled Canvas.
-The release was accompanied by music videos for tracks "Fine", which Lee dedicated to his cat Rambo's passing away, "Bye Bye" featuring Cheeze and the title track "Canvas".
-Following the release of the EP, Lee held a fan event on September 16 titled The Special Day "Canvas".
+In September 2017, Lee released his first Korean EP, Canvas.
+Music videos were released for "Fine", which Lee dedicated to his late cat Rambo, "Bye Bye" featuring Cheeze, and the title track "Canvas".
+Following the EP's release, Lee held a fan event, The Special Day "Canvas", on September 16.

-In January 2018, Lee released his sixth Japanese EP, Winter Sleep, diverging from his pattern of summer releases for his first five EPs, which had earned him the moniker "Lee Natsu" ("Lee Summer").
+In January 2018, Lee released his sixth Japanese EP, Winter Sleep, departing from the summer release and touring pattern established by his previous five Japanese EPs and accompanying tours, which had earned him the moniker "Lee Natsu" ("Lee Summer").
 The title track "Winter Sleep" was released in both Korean and Japanese.
-The release topped Oricon's daily albums chart and Tower Records' weekly albums chart while peaking at number three on Oricon's weekly albums chart.
-Concurrently, Lee initiated his inaugural solo winter tour in Japan titled Winter Boy (冬の少年), encompassing nine stops across five cities, concluding with two shows at the Nippon Budokan on February 23–24.
+The EP topped Oricon's daily albums chart and Tower Records' weekly albums chart, and peaked at number three on Oricon's weekly albums chart.
+Lee also held his first solo winter tour in Japan, Winter Boy (冬の少年), which comprised nine shows across five cities and concluded with two performances at the Nippon Budokan on February 23 and 24.